 - Currencies: Examples are fiat currencies (MYR, USD, GBP) and cryptocurrencies

 As an analogy, think of it like this – I buy 1000 TVs in Malaysia at RM1000 each.
 I know that I can sell it for RM1300 each in Russia or whatever.
 I sell it and make RM300k on the difference in price.

 People are usually secretive about arbitrage opportunities as they want to keep the advantage to themselves.
 If other people find out, they’d do the same and the extra supply will push down the price, lowering the profit potential.

-This investment term simply means – how much you get back on the money you put in.
+The investment term ROI or return on investment simply means – how much you get back on the money you put in.
 It’s calculated in percentage.